evan47west/Bylaws/Bylaws.md

 ### Section 3.
 Said amendments shall, upon approval by 2/3 vote of the active Chapter present and voting, be designated as a bylaw.

 # <a name="three"></a>ARTICLE 3.
 Definitions

 ### Section 1.
 General Fraternity Meetings are meetings of the Chapter where business is to be transacted.
 Hereafter in these By-Laws the term GFM shall denote the General Fraternity Meeting.
 Quorum shall be defined as 2/3’s of the active brotherhood, not including out of town co-ops.
 People who are ineligible to vote will not count against quorum.
 In a simple majority vote there must be at least one more yes vote than no vote.
 In a 2/3 majority vote there must be exactly two times as many yes votes than no votes.

 ### Section 2.
-The Executive Committee is composed of the following six (6) Chapter officers:
+The Executive Committee is composed of the following seven (7) Chapter officers:
   - President
   - Vice-President of Member Education
+  - Member-At-Large
-  - Member-At-Large, Treasurer
+  - Treasurer
   - Vice-President of Member Recruitment
   - House Manager
   - Associate Member Educator